aindrila-choudhuri/SampleNewsApp/README.md

     `config.URL = 'http://localhost:4004';`
     `module.exports = config;`

-Similary from the project directory navigate to server (cd server) directory and run:
+From the project directory navigate to server (cd server) directory and run:
 ### `npm install`

 In the project directory, run: